-A physical rule stating that the product of specific heat capacity and relative atomic mass (r.a.m.) is approximately equal to 25 (when the specific heat is measured in J mol-1 K-1 for the heavier solid elements.
+Dulong and Petit's law is a physical rule stating that the product of specific heat capacity and relative atomic mass (r.a.m.) is approximately equal to 25 (when the specific heat is measured in J mol-1 K-1 for the heavier solid elements.
 The specific heat capacity of a solid was one of the easier parameters to measure during the early days of chemistry, so this law was used to obtain an approximation of the relative atomic mass.
-The rule was formulated by Pierre Dulongc and Alexis Petit.
+The rule was formulated by Pierre Dulong and Alexis Petit.

 Related category PHYSICAL CHEMISTRY

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact